lucamrgs/MUDscope/README.md

 3. produces a custom NetFlow CSV dataset file of bi-directional flows of such rejected traffic;
 4. performs hierarchical clustering (characterization) of these flows to discern the connection types of MUD-rejected traffic;
 5. produces dataset entries that describe the evolution of so-produced clusters - thus network/connection events - across pairwise comparison of MUD-rejected traffic per given time windows.
+6. compares multiple MUD-rejected traffic description datasets from two or more devices to provide insights on how anomalous activities affect the selected devices.

 Below, the documentation for the executable files and usage of this software is provided.